joaoeduardo/joaoeduardo/README.md

 ### Currently I'm:

-- 👔 Working at Pravaler
+- 👔 Working at PicPay
 - 🎓 Learning Elixir
 - 📚 Reading about Software Architecture, DDD and Hexagonal Architecture.